Are Dental Bridges For You?

 Because there is a small gap between the gums and the dental bridge, you must use a special type of floss that allows you to clean underneath it.
 This will help reduce plaque and minimize your chances of developing gum disease.

 Some chronic medical conditions can interfere with your ability to get dental bridges.
-You will need to consult your doctor and dentist in order to be sure.
+You will need to consult your doctor and dentist to be sure.